keychu/pokeruby-warpstart/README.md

 # Pokémon Ruby WarpStart
+## (newPokemon branch - WIP branch adding new Pokemon from gen 4-7)

 This is a modification of Pokemon Ruby that enables the player to start from different points in the game.